flutter/website/custom-fonts.md

 ## Using fonts

 Using fonts in your Flutter application is done in two steps.
-First declare them in your `pubspec.yaml`, second use the font with a [`TextStyle`](https://docs.flutter.io/flutter/painting/TextStyle-class.html) property.
+First declare them in your `pubspec.yaml`, to ensure that they are included in the app.
+Second use the font with a [`TextStyle`](https://docs.flutter.io/flutter/painting/TextStyle-class.html) property.

 ### Declaring in the font asset

-First declare your font like in the `pubspec.yaml` example below.
+To include your font in the app, declare it like in the `pubspec.yaml` example below.
 Then copy the font file to the location specified in your `pubspec.yaml`.

 ```yaml